-As a result of the implementation of the Merger Agreement, Alaska and Hawaiian are wholly-owned subsidiaries of AAG, which has a single Board of Directors.
+As a result of the implementation of the Merger Agreement, Alaska and Hawaiian are wholly owned subsidiaries of AAG, which has a single Board of Directors.
 Common shares of AAG are traded on the New York Stock Exchange under the ticker symbol "ALK."
 HHI shares are no longer listed on the NASDAQ Global Select Market.
+The Combined Carrier has a common investor relations, media and customer website - www.localcareglobalreach.com.